jonattfin/ecosia-clone-web/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Other opinionated decisions

+- pages are split by "features", and all the components / images / styles stay within that feature folder "page" for better coupling.
+- pages are loaded in a lazy fashion "by demand" to minimize the loading time.
+- the components are split by the "smart/not smart" rule, and usually per page there's only one smart component which does the api calls, all the others just render what they receive as props.
+- Storybook is used to render components "out of the box" and to build them in isolation.
+Also those components are snapshot tested.
+- For the integration tests we're using cypress.js with cucumber.js and the features/scenarios are written in Gerkin.
+- The style & icons are based on material ui and based on styled components.

 ## Learn More